yukulehe/gazpar2mqtt/README.md

 Verify you have gazpar data available on [GRDF Portal](https://monespace.grdf.fr/monespace/connexion)

+Data provided are :
-Data provided is the last day and last month consumptions.
+- the previous day and the current month consumptions of gas (in m3) and energy (kwh)
+- the consumptions of the previous year for the current month
+- the threshold (seuil) of the current month defined in Grdf portal

 Remember, kWh provided is conversion factor dependant.
 Please verify it's coherent with your provider bills.

 ## MQTT broker

 A MQTT broker is required.
 Please check its configuration (hostname, port, remote access allowed, username & password if needed).

 ## Parameters